ahiyantra/adac-website/README.md

 # adac-website

-a simple website made at the request of an acquaintance
+A relatively simple website made at the request of an acquaintance.

 # Introduction.